-Advanced Topics for Arts Educators is a two-day professional learning workshop for a national audience of education directors at cultural institutions, arts education organization leaders and experienced teaching and social artists.
+Advanced Topics for Arts Educators is a four-part professional learning workshop for a national audience of education directors at cultural institutions, arts education organization leaders and experienced teaching and social artists.

-Admission is by application.
-Our goals in the application process are:
+Admission to the series is by application.
+Our goals in this application process are:

 Note: As a reflection of MINDPOP’s commitment to Austin’s Creative Learning Initiative, the cohort will be split roughly 50/50 between participants from the Austin area and those from across the country.